 If you are looking for a new Kelowna optometrist, contact us for more information!

-Dr. Danny Walker hails from Mississauga, Ontario, and has been practicing Optometry in the Okanagan for the past two years.
+Dr. Danny Walker hails from Mississauga, Ontario, and has been practicing Optometry in the Okanagan since 2015.
 Dr. Walker completed both his Bachelor of Science and Doctor of Optometry degrees at the University of Waterloo, graduating in 2012.
 He was voted by his fellow classmates to receive the Dr. Michael Gutwein Memorial Award in his final year of Optometry school, awarded to the most social and involved student in the class.
 Upon graduation, he moved to Corner Brook, Newfoundland for three years, where he had the opportunity to practice full-scope Optometry in a variety of rural locations.
-Following his time on the Rock, Dr. Walker moved to the Okanagan, where he has enjoyed being able to provide his patients with thorough examinations and personalized eye care.
-He has a special interest in protecting and maintaining optimal visual health through a variety of factors that include lifestyle and nutrition.
+Dr. Walker has completed additional training in the area of Vision Therapy & Neuro-Visual Rehabilitation, as well as Ocular Wellness & Nutrition.
+He is a member in good standing with COVT&R, and the OWNS.
+These areas are complementary to his passion for protecting and maintaining optimal visual health throughout life.